Pros And Cons Of Living In Arizona – Tucson Arizona That Is!

 Last, But Not Least

 27. Affordable Home Choices.
 Tucson has affordable housing.
 Median home price in July 2016 was $178,000.
 And yes, there is something for everyone.
-Homes for first time home buyers.
-Condo/Townhouse living.
-Mid-Century homes.
-Luxury $1 million plus home communities.
+Homes for first time home buyers or Condo/Townhouse living.
+There are Mid-Century homes and historic neighborhoods.
+And of course, luxury $1 million plus home communities.